 Wrong takeaway.
 A couple of years later we had the Netscape browser and then Hotmail.
 The rest is history.

 The Blockchain Economy is like that today.
-There are not yet services that make our lives easier/better.
+There are not yet many services that make our lives easier/better.
 The only thing that gets attention is investing/speculating/trading – should I buy/sell xyz token?
-We will come onto that later.
+We will come onto that in a later chapter.
 There are some use cases with real traction today, but they are niche (for example raising capital).
 Ask somebody whose work is totally unrelated to Blockchain if anything Blockchain related has made their lives easier/better and at best you will get a blank stare.

 History does not repeat, but it does rhyme.
 Each wave is different in subtle ways, but all waves have a lot in common and so you can learn from looking at past waves.